Egg Salad with Dill Mayonnaise

 - Makes 2 cups of mayonnaise.

 - *the original recipe prefers safflower oil but I have used other light oils and combinations of oils with success.
-In this recipe I used 1/2 cup canola and 1 cup peanut oil, because it's what I had.
+I used 1/2 cup canola and 1 cup peanut oil, because it's what I had.
 Any light flavored oil will do.
 Remember: the flavor of the oil will affect the flavor of the mayo.